 Cut the bread into cubes and place all the ingredients in a food processor and pulse until large crumbs form.
 Set aside.

 Your crumbs should be finely ground but still a bit crumbly so that they crisp up on top.
+For this reason, I like to also include the crust of the bread since that will create some really delicious, crunchiness to your bread crumb mixture.

 STEP #5: Bake!

 If you want your bread crumbs more “toasty” you can pop under the broiler for a few seconds two.
-Serve oven to table!
+Serve oven-to-table!

 More Great Pasta Recipes!